ngageoint/mage-server/docs/admin/auth.md

 the LDAP server are `cn=admin,dc=wgd,dc=com` and `i found something`, respectively.

+The docker/docker-compose.yml file starts up the mage-idp-ldap container with the ldapseed.ldiff file.
+This file will seed the ldap server with a batman and robin user under the Field Agents org.
+Below are steps to do the same using the phpLDAPAdmin UI should any more users need to be generated.

-You can then use the phpLDAPAdmin UI to setup a simple group structure.
+Using the phpLDAPAdmin UI to setup a simple group structure.
 1. Click the _dc=wgd,dc=com_ root node in the tree view on the left of the page.
 1. In the main pane, click _Create a child entry_.
 1. Select the _Generic: Posix Group_ template.